paru-de/msfs-chkl/md/example-formatting.md

 - Ground Crew: ADVICE
 - APU: VERIFY ON
 - EXT POWER: OFF
+- <!--An item can also have an image, revealed on hover or click -->
+- This item has an [image](../assets/img/example/example.png): HOVER

 <!--A divider helps with spacing out longer checklists-->